mchemlal/python_scripting_supervision/README.md

 # python_scripting_supervision

-It's a programm dedictaed to monitoring several parts of my labtop and get the datas out of into a text file and then into a SQl database (workbench) and upload these datas into a data vizualisation tool which allow me to have an overview of my labtop state in real time through graphics.
+It's a programm dedictaed to monitoring several parts of my labtop and getting the datas out into a text file and then into a SQL database (Workbench).
+Next the dats are uploaded into a data vizualisation tool which allows me to have an overview of my labtop state at a specific time through graphics.

 ressources :
   - python (PyCharm)